Let’s face it – every overseas trip means a suitcase full of questionable souvenirs to sift through when you get home.

 2. Fake antiques

-Three words of advice when buying antiques in China: beware, beware, beware.
+I have two words of advice when shopping for antiques in China: buyer beware.

 Fake antiques are rife in markets across much of China.
-While they might look like ancient treasures – old watches, wooden dragons and jade trinkets – just wait until you get home and realize your neighbor bought exactly the same thing five years ago!
+While they might look like ancient treasures – old watches, wooden dragons and jade trinkets – just wait until you get home and realize your neighbor bought exactly the same thing when they visited China!

 Unless you know what a genuine relic certificate looks like – or you’re qualified to host the BBC’s Antiques Roadshow programme – it’s best you buy antiques at low prices knowing that they’re not, well, antiques.